I Don’t Want To Do Anything… Why?

 Reviewer Audrey Kelly, LMFT

 Something is preventing that from happening, but you just don't know what it is.
+This is especially true if this has been going on for a long time.
 It seems as if these feelings just popped up out of nowhere, and then suddenly you find yourself with no motivation to do anything anymore.
 Then, you find yourself saying things like:

 - I don't want to do anything anymore.

 - I don't want to do anything with my life.